Dräxlmaier Group: 1998-2007

 In 1998, the company moved into the new Dräxlmaier Technology Centre in Vilsbiburg.
 The next year, the Dräxlmaier Group produced a full-leather interior as the first system supplier for the Mercedes-Benz CL Coupe.

 This was followed by the production of the complete interior of the BMW Z8.
 For both models, Dräxlmaier developed and supplied the wiring system.

 In 2002, Dräxlmaier developed, produced and delivered the complete wiring system and interior for the Maybach luxury sedan.
 In addition to a second location in Landau an der Isar/Germany, in 2003 a new plant was built in Shenyang/China.
 Since then, Porsche, Jaguar and Cadillac have become part of the company's customer base.

-In 2005-2007, further sites were opened in South Africa (2005); in 2006 in Thailand, Spain and Mexico; and in 2007 in Balti, Moldova, where Dräxlmaier built a completely new factory employing 2000 people.
+In 2005-2007, further sites were opened in South Africa (2005); in 2006 in Thailand, Spain and Mexico; and in 2007 in Bălți, Moldova, where Dräxlmaier built a completely new factory employing 2000 people.